bibleexchange/courses/poetry/en/406_ecclesiastes_chapter-7.md

 - Is there truly a disparity of "goodness" between man and woman?

 God made man upright, but man has sought out many schemes.

-## Conclusion: Review Questions

-REVIEW QUESTIONS FOR THE CHAPTER

-1) What are the main points of this chapter?
-   - Counsel for better living (1-14)
-   - Counsel for balanced living (15-29)

-2) What is better than precious ointment?
-(1)
-   - A good name

-3) Which is better, the day of death or the day one's birth?
-(1)
-   - The day of death

-4) Why is it better to attend a funeral rather than a party?
-(2)
-   - The funeral house is the end of all men, and the living take it to heart

-5) Why is sorrow better than laughter?
-(3)
-   - By a sad countenance the heart is made better

-6) Where does the heart of the wise reside?
-The heart of the fool?
-(4)
-   - In the house of mourning
-   - In the house of mirth

-7) Which is better, to hear rebuke from the wise, or a song from a fool?
-   (5)
-   - The rebuke of the wise

-8) What is the laughter of the fool?
-(6)
-   - Like the crackling of thorns under a pot; vanity

-9) What destroys a wise man's reason?
-What debases the heart?
-(7)
-   - Oppression; bribery

-10) What other two comparisons are made?
-(8)
-   - The end is better than the beginning
-   - Patience is better than pride

-11) Why should one not hasten to be angry?
-(9)
-   - Anger rests in the bosom of fools

-12) What is not a wise thing to say?
-(10)
-   - Why were the former days better than these?

-13) What is good along with an inheritance?
-Why?
-(11-12)
-   - Wisdom; it is a defense just as money is a defense

-14) What is the value of knowledge?
-(12)
-   - It gives life to those who have it

-15) What should we consider about the work of God?
-(13)
-   - No one can make straight what He has made crooked

-16) What should we do in days of prosperity?
-In days of adversity?
-    Why?
-(14)
-   - Be joyful
-   - Consider
-   - God has appointed both so that man can not find out what will come after him

-17) What two things had Solomon seen in the days of his vanity?
-(15)
-   - A just man perishing in his righteousness
-   - A wicked man prolonging life in his wickedness

-18) Against what does Solomon caution?
-(16-18)
-   - Extremism in being righteous and wise, and in being wicked and foolish

-19) How strong is wisdom?
-(19)
-   - Stronger than ten rulers of the city

-20) Is there anyone who does not sin?
-(20)
-   - No

-21) What should one not take to heart?
-(21-22)
-   - Everything people say

-22) In his effort to be wise, what did Solomon find?
-(23-25)
-   - There were things beyond his ability to discern

-23) What did he find more bitter than death?
-(26)
-   - A woman whose heart is snares and nets, whose hands are fetters

-24) Who can escape such a woman?
-(26)
-   - He who pleases God

-25) In his search, what had he found, and not found?
-(27-28)
-   - He found one man among a thousand
-   - A woman among all those he had not found

-26) What else had he found?
-(29)
-   - God made man upright, but they have sought out many schemes